 This new pricing plan is still subject to Congressional approval in the federal budget for 2021, and exact amounts may vary depending on specific details put in place by Medicare plan vendors.
 As always, it’s important to triple-check the details of your own insurance plan.

 No doubt, the biggest issue for CGM users on Medicare will be the number of CGM sensors allotted each month, as this has been a big issue in the past, with people struggling to get coverage for the full amount they need.

 But any expansion of Medicare coverage for CGM is a positive step forward, according to authorities.
 Among other things, it sends a signal that new technologies are welcome.

-“With the policies outlined in this proposed rule, innovators have a much more predictable path to understanding the kinds of products that Medicare will pay for,” CMS Administrator Seema Verma said in a statement at the time this was announced in 2020.
+“With the policies outlined in this proposed rule, innovators have a much more predictable path to understanding the kinds of products that Medicare will pay for,” then-CMS Administrator Seema Verma said in a statement at the time this was announced in 2020.

 “For manufacturers, bringing a new product to market will mean they can get a Medicare payment amount and billing code right off the bat, resulting in quicker access for Medicare beneficiaries to the latest technological advances and the most cutting-edge devices available.”

 Even with this latest change, many see a need for more Medicare reform across the board.
 With the COVID-19 pandemic beginning in 2020, CMS eased some of their coverage restrictions temporarily — including a push toward telehealth as shelter-in-place orders forced PWDs across the globe to stay at home rather than travel to clinics or doctor’s offices.